HughJeffner/FFRK-LabMem/README.md

 Not enabled by default, set `Enable data logging` in general program options.
 This will create the `DataLog` folder with the various csv files.
 Data file formats can be found [here](./FFRK-LabMem/Data/readme.md)

 ## Upgrading

+### Automatic upgrade (v4.5+)
+If you previously installed using the installer .exe, Press `Alt+U` and confirm the download.
+The installer should download (to app directory) and automatically run.
+If you upgrade a manual install (extract .zip) the automatic upgrade will install the new version in your `My Documents` folder.

+### Manual upgrade
 Verson codes are in the format (major.minor.patch)

 For a minor or patch release copy the main executeable to your install folder (and .pdb file if you want accurate error stack traces).